Microsoft Office 365 security best practices for business

 Office 365 includes specialist tools to handle phishing attacks.
 These advanced threat protection tools go beyond trusting employees not to open malicious links.
 They actively inspect emails to detect malicious content.

 Safe Links is another useful anti-phishing tool that scans URLs to detect security concerns.
-You can also set “external” email tagging for inbound messages, which alerts users to be careful when opening external communications.
+And you can set “external” email tagging for inbound messages.
+This alerts users to be careful when opening external communications.

 5. Use anti-malware solutions